About Me

 Research Interests

-I'm an observational astronomer working in Professor Maryam Modjaz's group at the University of Virginia.
+I'm an observational astronomer currently working at NASA Goddard Space Flight Center.
 My research focuses on transients such as supernovae and electromagnetic counterparts to gravitational wave sources.
-Studying these phenomena, nicknamed "stellar forensics", allows us to better understand the way stars evolve and ultimately die.
+Studying these phenomena allows us to better understand the way stars evolve and ultimately die.
 In particular, I focus on rare and unusual types of supernovae that reveal previously-unknown stages of stellar evolution or different mechanisms through which stars shed their outer layers before exploding.
 Click below to check out some of my specific research projects:

 Software Projects

-Along with research, I'm actively involved in developing software to enable the science being done by several large collaborations.
+Along with research, I'm actively involved in developing software to enable the science being done in the time domain community.
 Click below for some of these projects:

-I am also a developer of several data reduction pipelines, including lcogtsnpipe, a pipeline to process Las Cumbres Observatory images for the Global Supernova Project, as well as floyds_pipeline, which reduces spectra obtained using the FLOYDS spectrographs.
+I also worked on several data reduction pipelines, including lcogtsnpipe, a pipeline to process Las Cumbres Observatory images for the Global Supernova Project, as well as floyds_pipeline, which reduces spectra obtained using the FLOYDS spectrographs.

 Publications